Almost Kahler forms on rational 4-manifolds: Introduction

+in terms of the curve cone.
+The almost K\"ahler cone $\mathcal K_J^{c}$ is a convex cohomology cone contained in the positive cone

+The curve cone of an almost complex manifold $(M, J)$, denoted by $A_J(M)$, is the convex cone in $H_2(M, \mathbb R)$ generated by the set of homology classes of $J-$holomorphic subvarieties.
 Let $A_J^{\vee, >0}(M)$ be the positive dual of $A_J(M)$ under the homology-cohomology pairing, and set Clearly, $\mathcal K_J^c\subset A_J^{\vee, >0}(M)$ since the integral of an almost K\"ahler form over a $J-$holomorphic subvariety is positive.
 Motivated by the famous Nakai-Moishezon-Kleiman criterion in algebraic geometry which characterizes the ample cone in terms of the (closure of) curve cone for a projective $J$, and the recent K\"ahler version \footnote{Established by Buchdahl and Lamari in dimension 4, and by Demailly-Paun in arbitrary dimension.} of the Nakai-Moishezon criterion (in dimension $4$), which characterizes the K\"ahler cone in terms of the curve cone for a K\"ahler $J$, we ask whether there is an almost K\"ahler version of the Nakai-Moishezon criterion.

 \begin{question} \footnote{ This question makes sense for any 4-manifold, if we view $A_J(M)$ as a convex cone of $H_{+}^J$ and define $A_J^{\vee, >0}(M)$ to be the positive dual of $A_J(M)$ under the pairing between $H_{+}^J$ and $H_{J}^+$ in \cite{LZ}.
 The question is: Is $\mathcal K_J^c$ a connected component of $\mathcal P_J$?
-See the survey paper \cite{DLZ2}.} Suppose $M$ is a closed, oriented $4-$manifold with $b^+=1$ and $J$ is almost K\"ahler.
+See the survey paper \cite{DLZ2}.} Suppose $M$ is a compact, oriented, smooth $4-$manifold with $b^+=1$ and $J$ is almost K\"ahler.
 Is the almost K\"ahler cone dual to the curve cone, i.e. $\mathcal K_J^c=\mathcal P_J$? \end{question}

 Via a detailed analysis of spherical Taubes currents, we are able to establish the almost K\"ahler Nakai-Moishezon criterion in the following two cases.

 \begin{theorem} The almost K\"ahler Nakai-Moishezon criterion holds for any almost K\"ahler $J$ on $S^2\times S^2$ or $\mathbb C \mathbb P^2\# \overline{\mathbb C \mathbb P^2}$. \end{theorem}